 We receive capital investment grants and allowances from the State of Saxony and the Federal Republic of Germany for Fab 36.
 We have also received capital investment grants and allowances as well as interest subsidies from these governmental entities for Fab 30.
 From time to time, we also apply for and obtain subsidies from the State of Saxony, the Federal Republic of Germany and the European Union for certain research and development projects at Fab 30 and Fab 36.
-The subsidy grant documents typically contain covenants that must be complied with, and noncompliance with the conditions of the grants, allowances and subsidies could result in the forfeiture of all or a portion of any future amounts to be received, as well as the repayment of all or a portion of amounts received to date.
+The subsidy grant documents typically contain covenants that must be complied with, and noncompliance with the conditions of the grants, allowances and subsidies could result in the forfeiture of all or a portion of amounts received to date.
 If we are unable to comply with any of the covenants in the grant documents, we may be materially adversely affected.